 - 7.5.1.
-For the purposes of the Deed, 'Travel Costs' do not include any amounts that You: - (a) must contribute under section 7.2.2, - (b) have recovered through deductions from the relevant Worker's wage, or - (c) any amount You have been reimbursed or credited through insurance or flight credits. - 7.5.2.
-All requests for Reimbursement of Travel Costs will be assessed on a case-by-case basis, based on: - (a) the individual circumstances of the relevant Recruitment - (b) Your compliance with all Deed requirements, and - (c) Our assessment of the merit of the Documentary Evidence to support Your claim. - 7.5.3.
-If You seek a Reimbursement under clause 20 of the Deed You must provide to Us, if requested, the following Documentary Evidence: - (a) proof of purchase (tax invoice), - (b) proof of Your non-deductible contribution, - (c) proof of any deductions/payments recovered from the relevant Worker's wages in the form of either or both a copy of the Worker's: - (i) Statement of Deductions, or - (ii) pay slips showing the total cost, deductions, and balance owing, - (d) a statutory declaration stating the reason why You are unable to recover the travel costs from the Worker due to circumstances beyond Your control, - (e) a tax invoice for the amount You are seeking as a Reimbursement, and - (f) any other information We request to assist Us in assessing Your claim. - 7.5.4.
-For further information regarding the process for claiming a Reimbursement, refer to the PALM website.
+For the purposes of the Deed, 'Travel Costs' do not include any amounts that You: - (a) must contribute under section 7.2.2 - (b) have recovered through deductions from the relevant Worker's wage or - (c) have been reimbursed or credited through insurance or flight credits. - 7.5.2.
+All requests for Reimbursement of Travel Costs will be assessed on a case-by-case basis, based on: - (a) the individual circumstances of the relevant Recruitment - (b) Your compliance with all Deed requirements and - (c) Our assessment of the merit of the Documentary Evidence to support Your claim. - 7.5.3.
+If You seek a Reimbursement under clause 20 of the Deed You must provide to Us, if requested, the following Documentary Evidence. - (a) Proof of purchase (tax invoice). - (b) Proof of Your non-deductible contribution. - (c) Proof of any deductions/payments recovered from the relevant Worker's wages in the form of either or both a copy of the Worker's: - (i) Statement of Deductions or - (ii) pay slips showing the total cost, deductions, and balance owing. - (d) A statutory declaration stating the reason why You are unable to recover the travel costs from the Worker due to circumstances beyond Your control. - (e) A tax invoice for the amount You are seeking as a Reimbursement. - (f) Any other information We request to assist Us in assessing Your claim.

+7.5.4.
+For further information regarding the process for claiming a Reimbursement, refer to the factsheet resources available on the PALM website.

 Important: Travel costs must be made in line with the Deed, including these Guidelines.
-Applications will be processed as soon as possible however; We cannot guarantee outcomes of applications lodged or timeframes should the application not be decision-ready when lodged.
+Applications will be processed as soon as possible however; We cannot guarantee outcomes of applications lodged or timeframes should the application not be decision ready when lodged.

-Chapter 8: Mobilisation of Workers
+Chapter 8: Mobilisation (Arrival) of Workers